THS-International/website/src/markdown-pages/pt.md

 # **The Positions**

 The positions' workload is flexible according to the effort and creativity you want to invest.
-The following positions explain different kinds of work involved in the planning and execution of the Spring Reception 2020.
+The following positions explain different kinds of work involved in the planning and execution of past Receptions.
 Positions may vary across Receptions.

 **EVENT MANAGER**